When the “Can Do” kids arrived in class the Monday after Halloween, they were not in the mood to see a huge mound of candy on Miss Pat’s desk.

 Most of the “Can Dos” had their fill of Halloween candy over the weekend.
 Some of them had eaten more candy at one time than they should have and now they had the tummy troubles.

-When Miss Pat looked at the pile of Halloween candy, she saw a note that said, “This is from the “Can Do” Street Chamber of Commerce.”
+When Miss Pat looked at the Halloween candy, she saw a note that said, “This is from the “Can Do” Street Chamber of Commerce.”
 She turned to the class and said, “What should we do with all this candy?”

 Hector was the first to answer saying, “I think we should split it up among the class.
 That way we will have extra candy for when we eat all of the Halloween candy we have at home.”